tyrohellion/headwar/README.md

 - flask for connecting svelte and pybaseball
 - anime.js for number animations

-- Pybaseball for some statcast stuff
+- Pybaseball pulling from Bbref for WAR, OPS+, and ERA+
-- Official public MLB api for 99% of the data
+- Official public MLB api for non statcast data
+- Baseball Savant public CSV files for some statcast data

-### Running
+### Running Locally

 - npm install
 - navigate to src/backend and run pip install -r requirements.txt